Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Conclusions and Discussion

 Also the understanding of spin-orbit interactions and zero-field splittings are very important in harnessing the utility of the NV$^{-}$-center and related point defects.
 Studying observables dependent on spin would require QMC to include spin degree of freedom to the wave funtions, as has been done in a recent implementation \cite{melton2016}.

 The structural relaxation with QMC would be expensive, and certain DFT studies show that estimation of spin-related quantities would require simulation cells consisting of up to thousand atoms \cite{thiering2017}.

-Thus the development of embedding schemes also for QMC are very possibly required in order to perform in-depth studies of spin defects.
+The development of embedding schemes for QMC are very possibly required in order to perform in-depth studies of spin defects.
 Embedding schemes allowing large multideterminant expansions with QMC already exist \cite{christlmaier2022}.
-QMC embedding could be done in much larger volumes or orbital spaces than with the current quantum chemistry embedding approaches.
-This would reduce the errors introduced by current embedding schemes originating from double counting and coupling of the states from embedding region to the bulk material.
+DMC embedding could be done in much larger volumes or orbital spaces than with the current quantum chemistry embedding approaches.
+This would reduce the errors introduced by current embedding schemes originating from coupling of the states from embedding region to the bulk material.